whosonfirst/whosonfirst-sources/sources/README.md

 ## United Nations Convention for Road Traffic

-_The internation organization that manages the distinguishing signs of the place of registration of vehicles._
+_The internation organization that manages the distinguishing signs of the place of registration of vehicles.
+Data for concordance values is sourced from Statoids._

 * id: `1158860607`
 * name: `United Nations Convention for Road Traffic`